EvanReilly30/Camera-Personal-Project/README.md

 Outcome:
 This project resulted in a more secure and reliable camera setup by eliminating wireless packet interference risks.
 The use of a wired connection enhanced both security and speed of the camera system.

-Link to Code and Documentation: https://docs.google.com/document/d/1wUrKKA48RB10Mv9DlNO933r5p8XR_fN1BfIsod0jG5Q/edit?usp=sharing
+Link Documentation:
+https://docs.google.com/document/d/1wUrKKA48RB10Mv9DlNO933r5p8XR_fN1BfIsod0jG5Q/edit?usp=sharing

+PSEUDCODE PROVIDED AT THE TOP (python)